airalab/robonomics-wiki/docs/hass-image-install.md

 <robo-wiki-picture src="home-assistant/insert-sd-card.gif" alt="insert SD card" />

 Run the Raspberry Pi Imager program.
-Choose required image as the operating system, ensure to select your SD card from the storage dropdown menu, in settings provide your wi-fi, password, choose your country from drop-down list  and then `Write!` image.
+Choose required image as the operating system and ensure to select your SD card from the storage dropdown menu.
+In settings provide your Wi-Fi, password, choose your country from drop-down list and then `Write!` image.

 <robo-wiki-video controls src="https://static.robonomics.network/wiki/rasp-pi-imager.mp4" />

-Make sure to set your Wi-Fi credentials for `ssid`, `psk` fields and set a `country` filed according to your country.
 You can find country codes [here](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 ## First Boot